PeterPerhac/cheat-sheets/troubleshooting.md

 when the Microsoft wireless keyboard isn't sending the correct characters - especially backtick `` ` `` and backslash `\` then Go to
 System Preferences -> Keyboard -> Change Keyboard Type... -> press the button -> on the last page manually select the American layout (third option)

+When Git refuses a push because there's no tracking branch you can make sure to set the current branch to be tracked every time by this command

+    git config --global push.default current